tango-controls/pytango/doc/server/index.rst

 Defining attributes
 -------------------

-As shown in the previous example, attributes have to be defined in a dictionary called **attr_list** as a data member of the xxxClass class of the Tango class.
-This dictionary has one element per attribute.
+As shown in the previous example, attributes have to be defined in a :class:`dict` called **attr_list** as a data member of the xxxClass class of the Tango class.
+This :class:`dict` has one element per attribute.
 The element key is the attribute name.
-The element value is a Python list which defines the attribute.
+The element value is a python :class:`list` which defines the attribute.
 The generic form of an attribute definition is:

     ``'attr_name' : [ [mandatory parameters], <{opt parameters}>]``